LookAtMe-Genius-Cameraman/T_System/README.md

     - 4 pieces 18650 li-ion batteries
         -
             Parallel connected sources.
+    - Local network Management
+        -
+            Scan the around networks.
+If there is no network connection become an Access Point and serve Remote UI ınteernally.
     - Remote UI accessing
         -
             No control by tapping.
 Accessing with Remote UI from mobile or desktop.